geany/www.geany.org/page_content/about/geany.md

   -  Simple project management
   -  Plugin interface (see [Plugins][2])

-Geany is known to run under Linux, FreeBSD, NetBSD, OpenBSD, MacOS X, AIX v5.3, Solaris Express and Windows.
+Geany is known to run under Linux, FreeBSD, NetBSD, OpenBSD, macOS, AIX v5.3, Solaris Express and Windows.
 More generally, it should run on every platform, which is supported by the GTK libraries.
 Only the Windows port of Geany is missing some features.

 The code is licensed under the terms of the [GNU General Public Licence][3].